Frequently Asked Questions

-No. However, students who complete at least two math, two science, and two engineering courses and earn a 3.5 CGPA or higher at each institution for the first ETAM cycle are guaranteed entry to the first choice engineering major at the end of their first year.
+No. However, students who complete at least two math, two science, and two engineering courses and earn a 3.75 cumulative GPA or higher at each institution for the first ETAM cycle are guaranteed entry to the first choice engineering major at the end of their first year.
 Detailed information can be found on the Engineering Academy Entry-to-a-Major website.

 Upon entry to a degree-granting major in the College of Engineering, an engineering student in the Engineering Academy may choose to remain co-enrolled at Blinn College-Brenham for an additional semester or until the completion of the two-year program.
 Engineering students remaining at Blinn after being granted entry to a major will be advised by the advisor in the degree-granting major as well as the Engineering Academy advisor.

 Engineering Academy at Blinn-Brenham students will pay fewer fees than Academy students on the RELLIS Campus because they will not be charged fees associated with the use of on-campus facilities at Texas A&M.

 Tuition/fees are assessed separately by Blinn College and Texas A&M University and are payable to each school based on the number of credit hours taken.
 An Academy student taking 15 credit hours (5 credit hours at Texas A&M and 10 credit hours at Blinn) will save approximately $3,000 compared to a student taking all 15 credit hours at Texas A&M.